1,000+ Opportunities

 Calvert Street, Suite 2300 We gratefully acknowledge our partners in building this website: Points North Studio; the Hatcher Group; Wide Angle Youth Media; and our many grantees, who shared photos of their vital work.
 Criminal Justice & Addiction Program-Related Investments Mission-Related Investments

-Based on current listing details, eligibility includes: Nonprofit organizations with 501(c)(3) or 509(a) status, government agencies, or fiscally sponsored projects.
+According to the current listing, eligibility includes: Nonprofit organizations with 501(c)(3) or 509(a) status, government agencies, or fiscally sponsored projects.
 The foundation primarily funds work in Baltimore City.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.